martinkoster/actionfx/actionfx-core/README.md

 Attribute 					| Description
 --------------------------- | -------------------------------------------------
-`value`						| ID of the control whose value shall be bound to the annotated method argument
+`value`						| ID of the control whose value shall be bound to the annotated method argument `sourceProperty`          | The control's property where the value shall be retrieved from.
+Default is the user value of the control `USER_VALUE_OBSERVABLE`.
+Other possible values are `SINGLE_VALUE_PROPERTY` (text in a text field - but which is the user value at the same time) or `ITEMS_OBSERVABLE_LIST` (e.g. items in a table view or list view).

 **Example:**
 ```java